-Pursuant to Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code, utilization of net operating losses and credit carryforwards may be subject to an annual limitation due to future ownership change limitations provided by the Internal Revenue Code and similar state provisions.
-The tax benefits related to future utilization of federal and state net operating losses and tax credit carryforwards may be limited or lost if cumulative changes in ownership exceed 50% within any three-year period.
-While there may have been prior changes in ownership, it is anticipated that we will be able to utilize substantially all of our federal and state net operating losses and tax credit carryforwards
+Pursuant to Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code, utilization of NOLs and credit carryforwards may be subject to an annual limitation due to future ownership change limitations provided by the Internal Revenue Code and similar state provisions.
+The tax benefits related to future utilization of federal and state NOLs and tax credit carryforwards may be limited or lost if cumulative changes in ownership exceed 50% within any three-year period.
+While there may have been prior changes in ownership, it is anticipated that we will be able to utilize substantially all of our remaining federal and state NOLs and tax credit carryforwards

-We recognize excess tax benefits associated with the exercise of stock options directly to stockholders-equity only when realized.
+We recognize excess tax benefits associated with the exercise of stock options directly to stockholders' equity only when realized.
 Accordingly, deferred tax assets are not recognized for NOLs resulting from excess tax benefits.
-At December 31, 2010, deferred tax assets did not include \$3.2 million of excess tax benefits from share-based compensation.
+At December 31, 2011, deferred tax assets did not include \$0.4 million of excess tax benefits from share-based compensation.

-On January 1, 2007, we adopted guidance that prescribes a recognition threshold and measurement process for recording in the financial statements uncertain positions taken or expected to be taken in a tax return.
-As of December 31, 2010, the Company s unrecognized tax benefits totaled \$6.7 million, of which \$5.4 million would impact the effective tax rate if recognized.
+As of December 31, 2011 and 2010, our unrecognized tax benefits totaled \$7.6 million and \$6.7 million, respectively, of which \$6.3 million and \$5.4 million, respectively, would impact the effective tax rate if recognized.